 1. (KEY) Through the Office of Animal Health and Food Safety, to continue to carry out the statutory responsibility stated in R.S.
-3:731-750, that commissioned law enforcement officers protect property through the investigation of farm related crimes with the main focus on the identification of livestock via brands, microchip and tattoo; and to continue to deter and investigate agricultural related crimes and bring perpetrators to justice.
+3:731-750, that commissioned law enforcement officers protect property through the investigation of farm related crimes with the main focus on the identification of livestock via brands, microchip and tattoo.
+The officers deter and investigate agricultural related crimes and bring perpetrators to justice.